-Current Population Survey, May 1999: Tobacco Use Supplement [machine-readable data file] / conducted by the Bureau of the Census for the National Cancer Institute. -Washington: Bureau of the Census [producer and distributor], 2001.
+Current Population Survey, June 2001, November 2001, and February 2002: Tobacco Use Supplement [machine-readable data file] conducted by the Bureau of the Census for the National Cancer Institute and Centers for Disease Control and Prevention. - Washington: Bureau of the Census [producer and distributor], 2004.

-Type Of File
+Type of File: